ResEng-OpenFOAM/assignment-03-openfoam-simulation-in-nutshell/README.md

-# assignment-intro-openfoam
+> This assignment assumes you went through all lectures in the "OpenFOAM simulation in a nutshell" module

-Individual Assignment for the "OpenFOAM simulation in a nutshell" Module
+# Assignment for "OpenFOAM simulation in a nutshell" lectures

+## Goals

+## Basic-level skills

+## Intermediate-level skills

+## Advanced-level skills